 Durban Kwazulu-natal, South Africa Travel Guide

-Summers are hot and humid.
+Summers are steamy and hot.
 Lightweight, breathable fabrics are optimal.

 Nights and cooler seasons (winter, autumn, spring) benefit from layering.

-Flip-flops or thongs are ideal for sand and sun and poolside enjoyment.
+Flip-flops or thongs are ideal for the beach and poolside enjoyment.

 Keep physical and digital copies handy.